google/torchax/docs/source/contributing.rst

 Contributing
 ############

 We appreciate all contributions.
-If you are planning to contribute a bug fix for an open issue, please comment on the thread and we're happy to provide any guidance.
-You are very welcome to pick issues from ``good first issue`` and ``help wanted`` labels.
+If you are planning to contribute a bug fix for an open issue, please open a github issue or comment on a thread and we're happy to provide any guidance.

-If you plan to contribute new features, utility functions or extensions to the core, please first open an issue and discuss the feature with us.
-Sending a PR without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.

 Developer Setup
 ===============